 Mary said to the angel, "How can this be, since I am a virgin?"
 The angel said to her, "The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be holy; he will be called Son of God.
 And now, your relative Elizabeth in her old age has also conceived a son; and this is the sixth month for her who was said to be barren.
 For nothing will be impossible with God."

-If you were to ask a married couple how they came to fall in love, they might say something like, "It just happened."
+If you were to ask a married couple how they came to fall in love, or asked two good friends how they came to be friends, they may have difficulty answering and might say something like, "It just happened."
 In one sense that may be true.
-In another sense it didn’t just happen.
+In another sense it didn't just happen.
 If two people are in a significant relationship with each other, be it marriage or friendship, it is because they have chosen each other.
 Why does someone choose one person rather than another as a spouse or friend?
 Why does someone choose to share his or her life with someone else?
 This is the mystery of human freedom, human preference.
 The more significant relationships cannot be forced.
 Love is freely bestowed by one person on another; the other freely receives what is bestowed and freely reciprocates, and a new relationship is born.
 There is a depth about all that.

 If there is mystery in the relationship of one human being with another, even more so in the relationship between God and us.
 Why did God choose Mary to be the mother of his Son?
 Why this particular woman in this small village at this particular time of human history?
 It was the mysterious freedom and preference of God.
 Yet, there is a difference between God's choice of Mary and the choice any one of us might make of another.
 When any one of us chooses another to love or to befriend, there is always, of necessity, an exclusive element to that choice.
 We choose this person rather than any number of others.
 Although we choose several people in the course of our lives in each case our choice of one excludes others.